Discover more at Nymans

 Nymans’ ancient woodland is a designated Site of Special Scientific Interest (SSSI), nature reserve and home to a variety of plants and wildlife.
 Here’s what to look out for.

 Whatever the weather you can enjoy winding paths and wide avenues with colourful views across the woodland or towards the South Downs.
-At this time of year, dogs are welcome in the wider estate, but only assistance dogs are allowed in the garden.
+Until 31 January 2024 (inclusive) dogs are welcome in the garden between 1.30pm and 4pm.
 When visiting the woods, please keep dogs on leads and stay on paths to protect nesting birds.
 Nymans is a one pawprint rated place.